What Does a VPN Hide? (And the Things It Can’t Hide)

 1. Can’t fully hide your search history

-A VPN typically functions to hide your search activity from your ISP or anyone trying to detect your online traffic.
+A VPN should hide your search activity from your ISP or anyone trying to detect your online traffic.
 But that doesn’t mean your activity is completely hidden.

 You likely still have to worry about cookies and other tracking files that keep tabs on your digital footprint or online identity.
 A VPN doesn’t remove trackers and may not protect you against them.